energyquantified/eq-python-client/docs/userguide/instances.rst

     <Timeseries: resolution=<Resolution: frequency=PT15M, timezone=CET>, curve="DE Wind Power Production MWh/h 15min Forecast", instance=<Instance: issued="2020-06-25 06:00:00+00:00", tag="gfs-ens">, begin="2020-06-25 08:00:00+02:00", end="2020-07-11 08:00:00+02:00">]

-The return type from ``load()`` is a :py:class:`~energyquantified.utils.TimeseriesList`.
+The return type from ``load()`` is a :py:class:`~energyquantified.data.TimeseriesList`.
 This is a subclass of Python's built-in list.
-It has extra validations so that all time series in the list have the same frequency (hourly, daily, etc.), and it has a method called :py:meth:`~energyquantified.utils.TimeseriesList.to_dataframe` which converts the list of time series to a ``pandas.DataFrame``.
+It has extra validations so that all time series in the list have the same frequency (hourly, daily, etc.), and it has a method called :py:meth:`~energyquantified.data.TimeseriesList.to_dataframe` which converts the list of time series to a ``pandas.DataFrame``.

 Notice that each time series in the list has an ``instance`` attribute (with